Migrating to the Cloud with Azure: Your Complete Checklist

 Tools for Migration:

-• To automate operations and expedite the process, make use of Microsoft's migration solutions, such as Database Migration Service and Azure Migrate.
+• To automate processes and speed up the process, utilize Microsoft's migration tools, including Database Migration Service and Azure Migrate.

 CTA-2-migrating-to-cloud-with-azure.webp